tc-mccarthy/torrent-docker-rig/readme.md

 - Autoheal which monitors "unhealthy" container and restarts them until the become healthy.
 This, combined with the in-built IPTables config in nordlynx prevents connection issues and IP Leaks
 - NginX reverse proxy provides an SSL interface for when you access qbittorrent's web UI.
 This way, if you're managing your torrents remotely, you have an encrypted connection
 - DDNS via cloudflare so that you can maintain an external record of your residential IP to have continual remote access to the stack (you'll still need to configure your router)
-- Sonarr, Radarr and Prowlarr for monitoring and torrent acquisition
+- Sonarr, Radarr, Bazarr and Prowlarr for monitoring and torrent acquisition as well as subtitle acquisition
 - Transcode service to optimize files in the background
 - Plex media server